 Here is a study of Bridges and Getting Ahead by Katlyn Uhler titled “Bridges Out of Poverty as an Anti-Poverty Strategy in Kennett Square, Pennsylvania.”
-She interviews Chuck Holt and Tammy Schoonover, among others.
+She interviews Tammy Schoonover among others.

 Uhler is a graduate of the Intercultural Service, Leadership, and Management program at the School for International Training Graduate Institute.